 See the library reading list for this module (Canterbury)

-(1): Understanding of the nature of, and rationale for, the third sector from key social science disciplinary perspectives.
+2.Demonstrate understanding of the nature of, and rationale for, the third sector from key disciplinary perspectives (including politics, economics and sociology);

-(2): Ability to describe and anatomise the third sector’s contribution to social economic and political life by utilising – and understanding the limits of – relevant economic and social data.
+7.Appropriately describe and anatomise the third sector's contribution to economic and social life by utilising - and understanding the limits of - relevant economic and social data

 Back to top